Timmy Trumpet plays horn, Nimmo saves Mets in 2-1 win vs LAD

 NEW YORK (AP) — Brandon Nimmo made an amazing grab, Timmy Trumpet blew his horn and Edwin Díaz shut the door.

-Starting with another stingy performance from Jacob deGrom, the New York Mets hit every note Wednesday night in a scintillating show at Citi Field.
+Starting with another stingy performance by Jacob deGrom, the New York Mets hit every note Wednesday night in a scintillating show at pulsing Citi Field.

-Nimmo saved the Mets with a breathtaking catch at the center-field fence, and Díaz entered to Trumpet's live tune before closing out the Los Angeles Dodgers for a 2-1 victory.
+Nimmo saved the Mets with a breathtaking catch atop the center-field fence, and Díaz entered to Trumpet's live tune before closing out the Los Angeles Dodgers for a 2-1 victory.

 Starling Marte hit a two-run homer off All-Star lefty Tyler Anderson (13-3) as the Mets evened a three-game showdown between the top two teams in the National League.